 Alzheimer's Disease Administrative Supplements

-We are providing the materials below to help grantees interested in NOT-AG-17-008: Alzheimer’s Disease and its related Dementias (AD/ADRD) focused administrative supplements for NIH grants that are not focused on Alzheimer's disease (AD).
+We are providing the materials below to help grantees interested in NOT-AG-23-032, Notice of Special Interest (NOSI): Administrative Supplement Program to help Develop Alzheimer’s-Focused NIH Grants.
 The first section includes modified descriptions of how Alzheimer's and Alzheimer's-related dementias are identified for coding purposes at NIH.

 NIH Coding definitions for Alzheimer's disease and its related Dementias